kridlet/MedMe/README.md

 •	Bootstrap
 •	Google Map API
 •	NIH (National Institute for Health) API for the drug Interactions and auto-completer
-•	Federal Drug Administration (FDA) API
+•	Federal Drug Administration (FDA) API for drug side effects
-•	Med API (NEED THE NAME OF THIS)
-•	Firebase
+•	Firebase for data storage and authentication
-•	Twilio
+•	Twilio for reminder text messages
-•	jQuery Validation Plugin v1.17.0

 Direction for Future Development: